ahmedwaleed2002/task6/README.md

 2. Initialize project: `npm init -y`
 3. Create `file.txt` with sample content
 4. Run: `node cli.js`

+## Automatic Git Push
+The repository includes an `auto-push.js` script that:
+1. Runs the main application
+2. Automatically stages all changes
+3. Commits with a timestamp message
+4. Pushes to the GitHub repository

+This demonstrates how automation can be integrated into the development workflow.

+## Git Workflow Used
+- Initial commit: "Initial commit: Set up CLI app with async tasks using callbacks"
+- Task 1: "Add: Read file content asynchronously using callback"
+- Task 2: "Add: Simulate wait with setTimeout() callback"
+- Task 3: "Add: Write log to a file asynchronously using callback"
+- Final version: "Implemented CLI with 3 async tasks using callbacks"

 ## What I Learned
 Working with nested callbacks revealed several key insights: